itskalvik/sgp-tools/README.md

 ## Why SGP-Tools?

--   **State-of-the-Art Algorithms**: Includes a variety of optimization methods including greedy algorithms, Bayesian optimization, CMA-ES, and SGP-based optimization.
+-   **State-of-the-Art Algorithms**: Includes a variety of optimization methods including uncertainty guaranteed methods, SGP-based optimization, greedy algorithms, Bayesian optimization, and CMA-ES (evolutionary algorithm).
 -   **Advanced Modeling Capabilities**: Go beyond simple point sensing with tools for informative path planning for multi-robot systems and complex sensor field-of-view (FoV) models.
 -   **Non-Stationary Kernels**: Capture complex, real-world phenomena with specialized non-stationary kernels like the Neural Spectral Kernel and the Attentive Kernel.
 -   **Flexible and Extensible**: Built on GPflow and TensorFlow, the library is designed to be modular and easy to extend with your own custom methods, kernels, and objectives.